Home Articles 10 Best Substitutes for Evaporated Milk

 You can purchase it or make your own by blending oats and water.
 Either way, you can substitute at a one-to-one ratio once it’s ready.

 Unfortunately, it won’t be as thick or sweet as evaporated milk.
-So, you may have to adjust your recipe slightly to offset that.
+And you might even taste the oaty flavor in certain recipes.

-Try adding a thickening agent and some sugar or honey.
-Those will help if you’re making sweet dishes.
+Try adding 1 teaspoon of sugar or honey if you’re making sweet dishes.

-However, if you’re working on something savory, you may not require the extra sweetness.
+If you’re working on something savory, you probably won’t need the extra sweetness.

 I have a love-hate relationship with rice milk.

-It’s a delicious, dairy-free alternative to evaporated milk.
-However, it’s also higher in carbs and not as good for people with blood sugar issues.
+It’s a delicious, dairy-free alternative to milk.
+But it’s also higher in carbs and not as good for people with blood sugar issues.

 10. Almond or Cashew Milk

-As long as you don’t have a nut allergy, cashew or almond milk are great dairy-free, low-calorie alternatives to evaporated milk.
+As long as you don’t have a nut allergy, cashew or almond milk are fantastic dairy-free, low-calorie alternatives to evaporated milk.

-It doesn’t matter which one you’re using, either.
+It doesn’t matter which one you use, either.
 The process for making them a suitable substitute remains the same.

 The resulting product is a thinner, nuttier version of evaporated milk.
 (You can thicken it with a thickening agent if necessary.)